VenTheZone/dex-trading-agent/README.md

 ## 🔒 Authentication

-The application uses **guest-only authentication** for simplicity.
-No email or password required - just click "Continue as Guest" to access the platform.
-All API keys are stored locally in your browser.
+The application uses **automatic guest authentication** for simplicity.
+No login required - you're automatically signed in as a guest when you access the platform.
+All API keys are stored locally in your browser for localhost deployments, or can be configured in backend environment variables for production deployments.

 ## 🔔 Trade Confirmation & Safety Features